Eliminating trans fat would prevent 250,000 deaths in people under the age of 70 each year

 It is estimated to cause more than half a million deaths every year, globally.

 The number of countries taking action is accelerating rapidly

 OUR GOALTo eliminate artificial trans fat, which would prevent more than 700,000 heart disease deaths each year among adults younger than 70.

 We partnered with the World Health Organization (WHO) to develop and support REPLACE, an initiative to eliminate artificial trans fat from the global food supply by providing governments the tools to regulate trans fat and manufacturers the recipe to do so.
 The REPLACE action package is a six-module, step-by step guide for governments to eliminate trans fat from their food supply.

 We also work with national governments to pass and implement best practice policies to eliminate exposure to trans fat and increase the availability of healthier alternatives.
 In collaboration with our partner, the Global Health Advocacy Incubator, we also support local civil society organizations to make the case for trans fat elimination to national governments and the public.

 We support public awareness campaigns to build support for removing trans fat from the global food supply.
 We also support research on trans fat levels in food and are working with WHO to build lab capacity across multiple regions.

-- Since the REPLACE initiative was announced in 2018, an additional 2.4 billion people have gained protection through policies eliminating trans fat.
+- Since the REPLACE initiative was announced in 2018, an additional 35 countries (2.6 billion people) have gained protection through policies eliminating trans fat.